Transport / CCL6

 • A “closed loop” doesn’t mean every trip becomes faster—direct lines may still be best for you.

-• Station access routes and guidance can be updated—verify the latest details from official sources before heading out.
+• Station access routes and guidance can be updated—verify LTA's page, Annex B/C, and on-site directions before heading out.